 Welcome to the world of the martial arts.
-A voyage for the times of the martial arts cinema, from the beginning in China in the 6th Century A.C. by a Buddhist monk, Bodhidharma, until the ...
+A voyage for the times of the martial arts cinema, from the beginning in China in the 6th Century B.C. by a Buddhist monk, Bodhidharma, until the ...

 6 of 6 people found this review helpful.

 Was this review helpful to you?